HabonRoof/RV-Link/README.md

 For more information about how to use the toolchain, you can reference our [Mpb-toolchain-Example]()

 ## 1.2 For MS Windows User
+Follow the Microsoft instruction of VSCode [HERE](https://code.visualstudio.com/docs/?dv=win32user) And download the PlatformIO extenion as linux user.

 ## 1.3 For OS X User
+Follow the Microsoft instruction of VSCode [HERE](https://code.visualstudio.com/docs/?dv=osx) And download the PlatformIO extension as linux user.

+---

 # 2. Upload Firmware to GD32 RISC-V Nano/Pico